Edmond de Goncourt: Biography

 After the death of Jules in 1870, Edmond continued to write novels alone.
 He also continued writing the Journal des Goncourt, which he and Jules had begun in 1851, only stopping 12 days before his death in 1896.
-He completed unfinished works from his collaboration with his brother, including a monograph on Paul Gavarni (1873) and a book called "L'Amour au XVIIIe Siècle" (1875).
+He completed unfinished works from his collaboration with his brother, including a monograph on Paul Gavarni (1873) and a book called L'Amour au XVIIIe Siècle (1875).
 He revised, enlarged and reissued Les Maîtresses de Louis XV (1860) in three volumes between 1878 and 1879: La du Barry, Madame de Pompadour, and La Duchesse de Châteauroux et ses soeurs.
 His last novel, Chérie (1884), about a young woman who expresses her artistic sensibility in fashion, can be read as an exploration of impressionistic art.
-He collected the letters of his late brother in 1885, and between 1887 and 1896 issued 9 volumes of the Journal.
+He collected the letters of his late brother in 1885, and between 1887 and 1896 issued nine volumes of the Journal.
 Edmond became increasingly jealous of more successful writers like Guy de Maupassant and Émile Zola, which is reflected in scathing entries in the Journal.
 In 1893 he wrote of Maupassant that his "success with loose society women is an indication of their vulgarity, for never have I seen a man of the world with such a red face, such common features, or such a peasant build."

 He bequeathed his entire estate for the foundation and maintenance of the Académie Goncourt.
-In honour of his brother and collaborator, Jules de Goncourt (17 December 183020 June 1870), each December since 1903, the Académie awards the Prix Goncourt.
-It is the most prestigious prize in French language literature, given to "the best imaginary prose work of the year".
+In honour of his brother Jules, the Académie has awarded the Prix Goncourt every December since 1903.
+It is the most prestigious prize in French literature, given to "the best imaginary prose work of the year".

-Edmond de Goncourt died in Champrosay in 1896, and was interred in the Cimetière de Montmartre in Paris.
+Edmond de Goncourt died in Champrosay in 1896 and was interred in the Cimetière de Montmartre in Paris.